ix-ax/AXOpen/src/core/ctrl/README.md

 ## AxoObject

-AxoObject is the base class for any other classes of ix.framework.
+AxoObject is the base class for any other classes of AXOpen.framework.
 It provides access to the parent AxoObject and the AxoContext in which it was initialized.

 ```mermaid